Truck rollover crash reported on I-68 at Haystack Mountain

-CUMBERLAND — Emergency crews are on the scene of a tractor-trailer rollover accident on Interstate 68 eastbound at Haystack Mountain.
+CUMBERLAND — No one was injured Saturday morning in a tractor-trailer rollover accident on Interstate 68 eastbound at Haystack Mountain.

-There were no injures reported in the 10:15 a.m. accident that occurred at the 41-mile marker, according to emergency radio broadcasts.
+The accident occurred at the 41-mile marker, according to emergency radio broadcasts.

 The truck, which was reportedly leaking diesel fuel and antifreeze, rolled onto its side on the shoulder of the roadway, partially blocking one lane of the interstate.